 в несколько кликов

-Farmers and peasant farms operating under a special tax regime (STR).
+Taxpayers operating under a special tax regime.

 If your business turnover exceeds the threshold, you have 10 days to submit an application to the tax authority to register for VAT.
 Failure to do so will result in penalties.
-The fine is 50 MCI (approximately 196,600 KZT).
+The fine is 50 MCI (approximately 216 250 KZT).
 Additionally, the business will have to pay 15% of the turnover for the delay period — a significant expense that can negatively affect business operations.

 Some dishonest entrepreneurs try to hide their turnover to avoid paying VAT.
 However, such attempts are usually unsuccessful, as the tax authorities monitor businesses whose turnover is approaching the threshold.